edwardbartholomew/opsworks-redis-cluster/README.md

 Usage
 -----
 #### opsworks-redis-cluster::master
-Installs redis-server and redis-cluster with this node as master. redis-sentinel configuration will initially monitor this node.
+Installs redis-server and redis-sentinel with this node as master. redis-sentinel configuration will initially monitor this node.

 #### opsworks-redis-cluster::slave
-Installs redis-server and redis-cluster with this node as a slave. redis-server configuration will include slaveof and point to the master node.
+Installs redis-server and redis-sentinel with this node as a slave. redis-server configuration will include slaveof and point to the master node.

 License and Authors
 -------------------